maxneuvians/vac-benefits-directory/README.md

 [![CircleCI](https://circleci.com/gh/cds-snc/vac-benefits-directory.svg?style=svg)](https://circleci.com/gh/cds-snc/vac-benefits-directory)
 [![Known Vulnerabilities](https://snyk.io/test/github/cds-snc/vac-benefits-directory/badge.svg)](https://snyk.io/test/github/cds-snc/vac-benefits-directory)

+TESTING!
 This is the code for the VAC Benefits Directory being developed by VAC and CDS.
 The app is currently deployed at https://cdsvacpoc.azurewebsites.net/

 The setup documentation can be found below.
 If you'd like to contribute to the project, we have more detailed documentation regarding our tech choices here: [DOCUMENTATION.md](./DOCUMENTATION.md).